 - The creation of leading-edge start-ups that provide analytics solutions and products.

-- PhD-level research in NUI Galway, elsewhere in Ireland, or abroad
+- PhD-level research in University of Galway, elsewhere in Ireland, or abroad

 A career in Data Analytics?